-Exchange Traded Funds.
-Exchange-traded funds ("ETFs") are a type of investment company security bought and sold on a securities exchange.
+Exchange-Traded Funds.
+Exchange traded funds ("ETFs") are a type of investment company security bought and sold on a securities exchange.
 An ETF generally represents a portfolio of securities designed to track a particular market index.
 The Fund could purchase an ETF to temporarily gain exposure to a portion of the U.S. or a foreign market while awaiting purchase of underlying securities.
 The risks of owning an ETF generally reflect the risks of owning the underlying securities they are designed to track, although lack of liquidity in an ETF could result in it being more volatile, and ETFs have management fees which increase their costs.

-When-Issued, Delayed Delivery Securities, and Forward Commitments
+When Issued, Delayed Delivery Securities, and Forward Commitments

-The Fund may enter into forward commitments for the purchase or sale of securities, including on a "when-issued" or "delayed delivery" basis.
+The Fund may enter into forward commitments for the purchase or sale of securities, including on a "when issued" or "delayed delivery" basis.
 In such transactions, instruments are bought with payment and delivery taking place in the future in order to secure what is considered to be an advantageous yield or price at the time of the transaction.
 In some cases, a forward commitment may be conditioned upon the occurrence of a subsequent event, such as approval and consummation of a merger, corporate reorganization, or debt restructuring, i.e., a when, as, and if issued security.
 When such transactions are negotiated, the price is fixed at the time of the commitment, with payment and delivery taking place in the future, generally a month or more after the date of the commitment.
 While the Fund will only enter into a forward commitment with the intention of actually acquiring the security, the Fund may sell the security before the settlement date if it is deemed advisable.

-Securities purchased under a forward commitment are subject to market fluctuation, and no interest (or dividends) accrues to the Fund prior to the settlement date.
-The Fund will "earmark" on the Adviser's records or place in a segregated account with its custodian, cash or liquid securities in an aggregate amount at least equal to the amount of its outstanding forward commitments.
-When the Fund engages in when-issued, delayed delivery or forward commitment transactions, it relies on the other party to consummate the trade.
+Securities purchased under a forward commitment are subject to market fluctuation, and no interest (or dividend) accrues to the Fund prior to the settlement date.
+When the Fund engages in when-issued, delayed delivery, or forward commitment transactions, it relies on the other party to consummate the trade.
 Failure of the other party to do so may result in the Fund incurring a loss or missing an opportunity to obtain a price considered to be advantageous.